Small-eyed rabbitfish: General life history

 Rabbitfish were recently caught off of the coast of Greenland and were taken to do research on the various parasites in and on the fish.
-Nine parasites were recorded for the H. Affinis species.
+Nine parasites were recorded for the H. affinis species.
 The nine parasites included Trichodina, Chimaericolidea, Calicotyle, Multicalyx, Chimaerohemecus, Gonocerca phycidis, Gyrocotyle abyssicola, Gyrocotyle major, and Lernaeopodina longibrachia.
-They were found in the urinary system, gills, cloaca, gullblader and bile ducts, heart, stomach and oesophagus, inetstines, and eyes.
+They were found in the urinary system, gills, cloaca, gallbladder and bile ducts, heart, stomach and oesophagus, intestines, and eyes.